A huge benefit for those crazy seasons in life

 If you are more of a family that likes to include technology from an early age and your kids learn well in that manner, you may be looking for a computer based core curriculum for homeschooling.
 This program could be a good fit.

 The monthly membership is $19.95 for the first child and $14.95 for each additional child, and you can sign up quickly and easily by visiting Time4Learning or looking at their contact page for email, phone number, and addresses.
-They have no contract, and bill monthly until you contact them to cancel.
+With Time4Learning you may stop, start, or pause anytime.
 They offer a 14 day money back guarantee if you are not satisfied.
 You can also try a free lesson demo and see screenshots of many activities!